CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

      - Connect the "mqtt in" node to the "function" node by dragging the dot on the right end of the "mqtt in" node over to the dot on the left end of the "function" node.
 There should now be a line connecting those two nodes together.
      - Connect the "function" node to the "influxdb out" node in a similar manner.
 15. Next, we need to configure the "mqtt in" node.
-When you double-click on the "mqtt in" node, you should see a form come up on the screen that looks like the screenshow immediately following this line.
+When you double-click on the "mqtt in" node, you should see a form come up on the screen that looks like the screenshow immediately following this paragraph.
 Fill yours in similarly to the way I did mine.
 You may need to change the Topic if you changed it in your ESP32 sketch.

 ![Screenshot 2025-06-07 151050](https://github.com/user-attachments/assets/46bdc05b-0487-43d1-b304-df7245d188b8)